MDVIP Found Liable When Contracted Doctor Misdiagnoses Patient

 Residents in Connecticut who use concierge medicine services may want to follow the recent controversy with MDVIP as questions have arisen about the quality of doctors the firm uses.
 A jury in a Florida case awarded the plaintiff $8.5 million on Feb.
 10 after MDVIP referred one of its members to a doctor who misdiagnosed a patient.
+Read to learn about the mdvip lawsuit.

 Concierge-style practices claim to offer a higher level of personalized care and guarantee same day appointments for an annual fee, and MDVIP is the largest practice of this kind.
 The ruling against the company is important because these practices are usually assumed not to be liable for malpractice as they are a go-between for doctors and patients and do not provide care directly.